radjivbatuli/construction-material-estimator/README.md

 # Construction Material Estimator
+Created by Radjiv Batuli, a U.S. Army veteran transitioning into software development.
 A command-line Python application that estimates concrete, aggregate, and soil quantities for common construction tasks.

 ## Why I Built It